oxyg3nium/oxyg3nium/.autodoc/docs/markdown/crypto/src/main/scala/org/alephium/crypto/Sha3.md

 This will return the SHA3 hash value of the `data` `ByteString`.
 Overall, the `Sha3` class and object provide a convenient and standardized way to compute SHA3 hash values in the Oxyg3nium project.
 ## Questions:
- 1. What is the purpose of the `Sha3` class and how is it used in the `alephium` project?
+ 1. What is the purpose of the `Sha3` class and how is it used in the `oxyg3nium` project?

    The `Sha3` class is used for generating SHA3 hashes and extends the `RandomBytes` trait.
-It is used in the `alephium` project for cryptographic purposes.
+It is used in the `oxyg3nium` project for cryptographic purposes.

 2. What is the `BCHashSchema` trait and how is it related to the `Sha3` object?

-   The `BCHashSchema` trait is a trait for defining hash functions in the `alephium` project.
+   The `BCHashSchema` trait is a trait for defining hash functions in the `oxyg3nium` project.
 The `Sha3` object extends this trait and provides an implementation for the SHA3 hash function.

 3. What is the purpose of the `provider` method in the `Sha3` object?